StevenCHowell/data_analysis_notes/statistical_eda/statistical_tests.md

 It is surprising that there are so many different tests to evaluate normality.
 Additionally, it is surprising to note that some of these tests, useful for identifying if a sample distribution is parametric, only apply under the assumption that the sample is parametric.
 This introduces a chicken-and-the-egg scenario.
 One way to address this is to first perform the nonparametric test, which assumes less, then if the data passes, then use the parametric test.

-I am reminded of Allen Downey's blog posts, [There is only one test!](http://allendowney.blogspot.com/2011/05/there-is-only-one-test.html), and [There is still only one test!](http://allendowney.blogspot.com/2016/06/there-is-still-only-one-test.html).
+Discussing all these different tests reminds me of Allen Downey's blog posts, [There is only one test!](http://allendowney.blogspot.com/2011/05/there-is-only-one-test.html), and [There is still only one test!](http://allendowney.blogspot.com/2016/06/there-is-still-only-one-test.html).